 Figure Z Association procedure message exchange

 Upon reception of a positive Association Response, the device shall update its PIB attributes accordingly.

 TG13 Editor: change the text in P38L2-L3 to:

-The disassociation of a single device from an OWPAN may be initiated by either the coordinator of the OWPAN or the affected device itself through the MLME-DISASSOCIATE.request primitive.
+The disassociation of a single device from an OWPAN may be initiated by the DME of either the OWPAN coordinator or the affected device itself through the MLME-DISASSOCIATE.request primitive.

 TG13 Editor: delete the text in P42L19-L20 to: